 I can’t believe what they were doing, they were supporting me and that was something I was looking for desperately, someone I could rely on, and right on that moment Leann came to mind to what I said;

-I didn’t mean to be evil on this decision but the truth is, I brought the defiant woman to trade her for my friend Leann, while I told that, the woman was there with the rest dangerously angered and yelling at me;
+“I didn’t mean to be evil on this decision but the truth is, I brought the defiant woman to trade her for my friend Leann”, while I told that, the woman was there with the rest dangerously angered and yelling at me;

 “I will rather burn in hell or follow Lilith than a lame loser like you! you are not ready to lead anyone, you let the demoness drag you to hell to fulfill your urges of sex!
 You are not special; you are just a horny lesbian!
 Yes! she told me what she discovered from you; it doesn’t matter how powerful you think you are; your pussy is in control!”